-Studies show that the body's backup immune system remembers the Covid virus | ExBulletin
+Studies show that the body's backup immune system remembers the COVID virus | ExBulletin

 “They produced a neutralization reaction that was about 50% of where we wanted.
 The same is true for people who have never been exposed to the virus.
 To fully protect everyone, vaccines Had to be vaccinated twice, “said McDade.
 Many people who have been infected with Covid before think that they are now immune and do not need to be vaccinated. … According to our study, if you were previously infected with the virus that causes COVID-19, you may not have high levels of innate immunity. “

-In contrast, people with moderate to severe cases of COVID-19 who are likely to have high levels of the virus in their body during the disease “reacted very strongly to the first dose of the vaccine.”
+In contrast, people with moderate to severe cases of COVID-19 who were likely to have high levels of the virus in their bodies during the illness “reacted very strongly to the first dose of the vaccine.”
 Mr McDade said.

 So do you need a booster?
-In the case of immunodeficiency, McDade says so.
+If your immune system is weak, McDade says so.
 For otherwise healthy individuals, McDade said more people were better at the first dose.

 “For the general public, for most people, I think it’s actually better to have more people get the first dose than to get one-third of those who get the first two doses.
 “I will.”